Robert Sutherland (Washington politician): Reaction to 2020 presidential election

 In early August 2021, Sutherland visited South Dakota to attend a symposium organized by MyPillow CEO Mike Lindell, known for promoting false claims of fraud about the 2020 presidential election.
 He was one of three Washington legislators to attend the event using reimbursed funds from the state legislature's annual travel allotment for events "connected to their legislative work".

 On August 15, Sutherland and four other Washington Republican lawmakers held an unofficial hearing with the aim of having people testify about alleged voting irregularities and possibly calling for a "forensic audit" to take place in Washington State similar to the criticized Arizona audit.
-Sutherland admitted that since Republicans are a minority in the state legislature, they can't force a audit but stated "The people themselves must rise up after hearing the evidence and the data."
+Sutherland admitted that since Republicans are a minority in the state legislature, they can't force an audit but stated "The people themselves must rise up after hearing the evidence and the data."
 However, these efforts have not won any support from top Republicans in the state.
 Sutherland later emailed attendees to encourage them to participate in a September lawsuit that alleged that auditors in Whatcom, Snohomish, and Clark counties manipulated ballots, among other allegations surrounding the elections.
 The lawsuit sought to establish a forensic audit for the state's 2020 elections.

+2022

+The 2020 census redistricting process substantially altered the 39th legislative district, most notably shifting the city of Lake Stevens into the district.
+Sutherland received a primary challenge from Republican Snohomish County Councilmember Sam Low of Lake Stevens in addition to two Democratic opponents.
+In the primary election, Sutherland narrowly finished ahead of Low, 32%-29%, to secure an all-Republican general election matchup.
+Low received support from The Seattle Times, The Everett Herald, and most labor unions and mayors in the district.
+In the November general election, Low defeated Sutherland 56%-40%.
+Low won the vast majority of precincts added to the district by redistricting and in Lake Stevens while Sutherland won most precincts in the part of the district retained from 2020.

+2023

+Following his 2022 defeat, Sutherland ran for Snohomish County Auditor in 2023 against incumbent Garth Fell and 2019 runner-up Cindy Gobel.
+In the primary, Sutherland finished third with 27% of the vote, compared to Fell's 40% and Gobel's 33%, and did not advance to the general election.

 Personal life

 Sutherland and his wife, Donna, have four children.
-They live in Snohomish County, Washington.
+They live in Granite Falls, Washington.